digital-land/digital-land.info/application/templates/pages/accessibility-statement.md

 ## Reporting accessibility problems with this website

-If you find any problems that are not listed on this page, or you think we're not meeting the accessibility requirements, please email <digitalland@levellingup.gov.uk> so that we can fix the issue.
+If you find any problems that are not listed on this page, or you think we're not meeting the accessibility requirements, please email <digitalland@communities.gov.uk> so that we can fix the issue.

 ## Enforcement procedure